CLASSIFICATION NO. 914

 Duties are performed both indoors and outdoors; field investigations may require moderately strenuous physical activity.

-Registration by the State of Oregon as an Environmental Health Specialist or Wastewater Specialist, Engineering Geologist, and/or recognition by the American Registry of Certified Professionals in Agronomy, Crops and Soils as a “Certified Professional Soil Scientist or Specialist.
+Registration by the State of Oregon as an Environmental Health Specialist or Wastewater Specialist, Geologist or Engineering Geologist, and/or recognition by the American Registry of Certified Professionals in Agronomy, Crops and Soils as a “Certified Professional Soil Scientist or Specialist.

 Driving is required for County business on a regular basis or to accomplish work.
 Incumbents must possess a valid driver's license, and possess and maintain an acceptable driving record throughout the course of employment.